Are Yankees overly reliant on home runs?

 “I don’t want our guys putting the ball in play for the sake of putting it in play, expanding the strike zone and making us essentially worse hitters,” he said.

-Boone’s team entered the day with the game’s fifth-best on-base percentage despite also owning the ninth-highest strikeout rate.
+Boone’s team has the game’s fifth-best on-base percentage despite also trying for the game’s the eighth-highest strikeout rate.
 “When you’re controlling the strike zone . . . you’ll be in a position to square the ball up,” he said.

 There are questions as to whether a home run-based approach is less ideal in the postseason, when offenses must face better pitchers who are less likely to allow home runs.
 Recent postseasons suggest this is not the case.